 Originating in the Old World tropics, the tree's natural range extends from Malaysia, through Indonesia and Papua New Guinea, to Polynesia in the Western Pacific.

-Breadfruit can be separated into two main types, seeded and non-seeded.
+Breadfruit falls into two main types: seeded and non-seeded.
 Non-seeded types, also known as sterile types, are the most widely eaten and the focus of this description.

-It may grow into a large tree up to 30 m (100 ft) in height, though it is typically between 15 and 20 m (50 to 65 ft) tall with a straight trunk supporting a densely leafy rounded crown.
-The bark is grey-brown, smooth on young trees, with age becoming mottled, cracked and rough, and on wounding yields a sticky white latex, as do all parts of the tree.
+It may grow into a large tree up to 30 m (100 ft) tall, though it is typically between 15 and 20 m (50 to 65 ft) tall, with a straight trunk supporting a densely leafy, rounded crown.
+The bark is grey-brown, smooth on young trees, becoming mottled, cracked, and rough with age, and, on wounding, yields a sticky white latex, as do all parts of the tree.

-Leaves are large, up to 30 cm (12 in) across, deeply lobed, on top dark glossy green, underneath pale dull green.
-Although the tree is evergreen, leaf exchange occurs continuously throughout the year.
+Leaves are large, up to 30 cm (12 in) across, deeply lobed, dark glossy green on top, pale dull green underneath.
+Although the tree is evergreen, it sheds leaves continuously throughout the year.
 The old leaves turn first yellow, then brown and papery, before falling to the ground.

 Flowers are small and insignificant, held in clusters of male or female flowers on the same tree.
 The male flowers are tightly packed in club-shaped spikes up to 30 cm (12 in) long, the female flowers in smaller oval-shaped spikes, and there are up to two thousand flowers on each spike.

 Flowering is continuous in humid climates, but fruiting is most abundant in the rainy season and in the two to three months that follow.
-The fruit are oval to round and large, up to 20 cm (8 in) in diameter.
-When young, they have bright green skin, becoming dull green with age and with brown mottling caused by droplets of latex drying on the surface.
+The fruits are oval to round and large, up to 20 cm (8 in) in diameter.
+When young, they have bright green skin that becomes dull green with age, with brown mottling caused by latex droplets drying on the surface.

 There are many varieties of seedless breadfruit, varying in fruit shape and size, as well as leaf shape and size.
-However, most commonly, they are distinguished by the colour of their pulp, which has given rise to two named types, 'White heart' and 'Yellow heart'.
+However, they are most commonly distinguished by pulp colour, which has given rise to two named types: 'White heart' and 'Yellow heart'.

 Mature breadfruit

-For most uses, the fruit is harvested at the mature but still unripe stage, when the pulp is firm and has not yet softened, as it becomes near-liquid in its consistency when fully ripe.
+For most uses, harvest the fruit at the mature but still unripe stage, when the pulp is firm and has not yet softened; it becomes nearly liquid once fully ripe.

-The most popular way of preparing mature breadfruit is by roasting it whole in the skin, especially over hot coals.
-This chars and blackens the skin, which is then peeled off, leaving behind the steaming white or pale yellow pulp.
-Slightly sweet and spongy, the cooked pulp is eaten like warm, freshly baked bread, sometimes even being spread with butter.
+Cooked vegetable - The most popular way to prepare mature breadfruit is to roast it whole in its skin, especially over hot coals, which chars and blackens the skin.
+Once peeled, the steaming white or pale yellow pulp is slightly sweet and spongy, and eaten like warm, freshly baked bread, sometimes even spread with butter.

-In the French-speaking Caribbean, the boiled pulp is mashed, seasoned and formed into small balls stuffed with meat or other ingredients, then crumbed and fried to a golden crisp.
-Known as 'Boulettes', they are a popular snack or starchy accompaniment to a meal.
-Breadfruit croquettes are similarly made by altering or simply leaving out some of the ingredients.
+In the French-speaking Caribbean, the boiled pulp is mashed, seasoned, and formed into small balls stuffed with meat or other ingredients, then crumbed and fried to a golden crisp; known as 'Boulettes,' they are a popular snack or starchy accompaniment to a meal, and breadfruit croquettes are made similarly.

-Boiled and diced breadfruit is also used for making mock potato salad by substituting the diced or cubed breadfruit for potato and then mixing this with a mayonnaise-based sauce.
+Boiled and diced breadfruit is also used to make a mock potato salad, substituting for potatoes in a mayonnaise-based sauce.

-The pulp of mature fruit can be dried and ground to make a gluten-free flour suitable for mixing with other flours to make bread, cakes and other baked goods.
-Breadfruit flour contains about 4% protein.
-Although less than enriched wheat flour (at about 10%), it has higher levels of the essential amino acids lysine and threonine.
+Flour - The pulp of mature fruit can be dried and ground to make a gluten-free flour, suitable for mixing with other flours to make bread, cakes, and other baked goods.
+Breadfruit flour contains about 4% protein - less than enriched wheat flour, at about 10% - but has higher levels of the essential amino acids lysine and threonine.

-Some recipes call for 'green' or not yet fully mature fruit, at the stage when the pulp is starchy but still supple enough to be thinly sliced.
-Such as when making breadfruit chips, a popular snack wherever the breadfruit is found.
+Chip or crisp - Some recipes call for 'green,' not-yet-fully-mature fruit, at the stage when the pulp is starchy but still supple enough to be thinly sliced, as when making breadfruit chips, a popular snack wherever breadfruit is found.
 Air-drying the thin slices for about an hour before frying reduces their oil absorption by almost half, reducing their calorie content.

-The pulp of fully ripe fruit is sweet, soft, almost runny, and can be used in fillings for pies and other pastries, or when in abundance, makes a good livestock feed.
+Fruit puree - The pulp of fully ripe fruit is sweet, soft, and almost runny, and can be used in fillings for sweet cream pies and other pastries.

-The milky latex is reportedly a good substitute for chicle used in making chewing gum.
+Latex - The milky latex is reportedly a good substitute for chicle, used in making chewing gum.
 Chicle is sourced from the Sapodilla tree (Manilkara zapota).

 Roasted breadfruit

-During breadfruit season in the Caribbean, bakeries experience a significant fall in bread sales and must plan their production accordingly.
+During breadfruit season in the Caribbean, bakeries see a significant drop in bread sales and must plan production accordingly.

 Breadfruit grows and fruits reliably in humid tropical climates, generally frost-free areas with annual lows of 18 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1200 to 4500 mm, and a dry season of 5 months or less.